bjornbytes/lovr.org/docs/Introduction.md

 ===

 LÖVR is a framework for creating VR experiences with Lua.
-It's great for small projects, prototyping, creative coding, game jams, and more!
+It's great for small projects, prototyping, creative coding, game jams, and more.

 Why LÖVR?
 ---